 Incidence.
 CML is a relatively rare disease.
-From 2012-2016 the incidence of CML in the United States was 1.9 per 100,000 men and women (see Figure 6 below).
 This disease is slightly more common in men than it is in women, and most cases of CML occur in adults.
-According to the National Cancer Institute, CML is most frequently diagnosed in people over the age of 80.
+CML is most frequently diagnosed in people over the age of 75 (see Figure 6 below).
 The median age at diagnosis is 65 years.
-A small number of children develop CML (see Children and Young Adults on page 36).
+A small number of children develop CML (see Children and Young Adults on page 38).